johnpeart/johnpeart.github.io/src/note/2024-04-02-one-week-one-note-one-thing.md

-[^verb]: How do you write “week note”? ”Weeknote” or a “week note”?
+[^verb]: How do you write “weeknote”? ”Weeknote” or a “weeknote”?
 Is it a noun or a verb, or both?
-Do you “write a week note” or is it possible “to week note”?
+Do you “write a weeknote” or is it possible “to weeknote”?
 Maybe I need a style guide.